chrislizak/stunning-giggle/README.md

 ## Header 2
 ### Header 3

+Here is where I put in some information of my own.

 - Bulleted
 - List

 1. Numbered
 2. List
+3. Continued

 **Bold** and _Italic_ and `Code` text